-Conversely, when you view facelift before and after photos, you’ll most often see lower facelift, mini or neck lift results.
-Eyelid surgery can be done alone for those prone to rapid ageing in the eye area.
+Conversely, when you view facelift before and after photos, you’ll most often see lower facelift, mini facelift, or neck lift results.
+Eyelid surgery can be done alone for people who are prone to rapid ageing in the eye area.
 Otherwise, the more common target for young clients is the lower face.
-Their facelift before and after pics are subtle but have the double benefit of looking natural and ensuring an effortlessly youthful appearance well into the next decades.
+Their facelift before and after pics are subtle, but they have the double benefit of looking natural and ensuring an effortlessly youthful appearance well into the next decades.
 Another perk of less invasive, mini facelift recovery is that it’s faster than more intensive operations.
 Incisions heal within a week, requiring less time off from busy lives and careers.

 Younger clients are learning that a modern face-lift isn’t the tight, pulled procedure of the past.
-Top Toronto facelift surgeons have innovated meticulous techniques to adjust layers of facial tissue, including bone, muscle, fascia and fat.
-They shift fat pads, strengthen support structures, and improve foundations of the face.
-Skin is gently redraped- never stretched tightly.
+Top Toronto facelift surgeons have innovated meticulous techniques to adjust layers of facial tissue, including bone, muscle, fascia, and fat.
+They shift fat pads, strengthen support structures, and improve the foundations of the face.
+Skin is gently redraped, never stretched tightly.
 It achieves long-lasting results with no unsightly, “plastic” distortion.

-We recommend you seek the advice of a well-rounded, experienced facial cosmetic surgeon to talk about the lasting investment of a facelift.
-Planning early could mean avoiding the need for a dramatic facelift before and after down the road.
+We recommend that you seek the advice of a well-rounded, experienced facial cosmetic surgeon to talk about the lasting investment of a facelift.
+Planning early could mean avoiding the need for dramatic facelift before and after photos down the road.